 Whilst you can make two bookings, due to our current social distancing layout it is highly unlikely that your bookings will be sat near each other.
 The current law states that guests must be seated during their booking so you will not be able to stand up and move between your booking.
 Doing so, will be a breach of the law and will result in your booking being asked to leave.
 You will also forfeit any deposit paid.
 You may also face a fine by authorities.
 So in summary, unfortunately, no. No you can’t.

 When can I book for more than six people?

-Monday 21st June – this date is TBC from the government so please be mindful that any bookings made around this date may be subject to change.
+Please be mindful that any bookings made may be subject to change.